shreyask3107/shreyask3107.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: The first principle is that you must not fool yourself and you are the easiest person to fool.-Richard Feynman
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Siddharth Nayak.

 What else do you need?